Loxanthocereus xylorhizus

 Loxanthocereus xylorhizus is a species of Loxanthocereus found in Peru.

 Description

-The species grows as a shrub with spread-out or somewhat upright, gray-green shoots and reaches lengths of 20-50 centimeters (rarely up to 1 meter) with diameters of 5 to 7 centimeters and 14 to 19 notched ribs.
+The species grows as a shrub with spread-out or somewhat upright, gray-green shoots and reaches lengths of 20-50 cm (rarely up to 1 meter) with diameters of 5 to 7 cm and 14 to 19 notched ribs.
 The areoles have 3-4 central spines that are straight or upwardly curved, thick and subulate, 4-5 cm long and 16 to 22 marginal radial spines brownish yellow and up to 1 cm long.
 The spines have a characteristic arrangement in multiple directions.
 The flowers are oblique tubular, 6-7 cm long and vermilion-red in color, and they produce greenish to reddish brown globular fruits about 2-3 cm in diameter.